Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Every two seconds, someone in the United States needs blood.
 That adds up to 44,000 units of blood needed each day.
 There is no substitute for human blood — it cannot be manufactured.
-In the populous Los Angeles region, blood is always in high demand though less than two percent of the population donates.
+In the Los Angeles region, blood is always in high demand though less than 2 percent of the population donates.
 With just one donation, you can help save multiple lives.

 |Quick facts about blood needs and its supply from the|

-- The average red blood cell transfusion is approximately three pints.
+The average red blood cell transfusion is approximately three pints.

-- A single car accident victim can require as many as 100 pints of blood.
+A single car accident victim can require as many as 100 pints of blood.

-- More than 1 million new people are diagnosed with cancer each year.
+More than 1 million new people are diagnosed with cancer each year.
 Many of them will need blood, sometimes daily, during chemotherapy.

-- A total of 30 million blood components are transfused each year in the U.S.
+A total of 30 million blood components are transfused each year in the U.S.

-- More than 38,000 blood donations are needed every day.
+More than 38,000 blood donations are needed every day.

-- Less than 38 percent of the U.S. population is eligible to give blood.
+Less than 38 percent of the U.S. population is eligible to give blood.

-- Type AB plasma can be transfused to patients of all other blood types.
-AB plasma is also usually in short supply.
+Type AB plasma can be transfused to patients of all other blood types.
+AB plasma also is usually in short supply.

 The blood used in an emergency is already on the shelves before the event occurs.